JasperFx/alba/docs/guide/security.md

----
-title:Security Extensions
+# Security Extensions
-editLink:true
----

-::: tip warning
+::: warning
 Alba 3.0+ removed the previous, built in support for windows authentication.
 :::